-In the year to date, influenza notifications and hospitalisations were higher than the previous fiveyear average, while the number of deaths\ was lower (Table 1).
-A third of notifications were in those aged less than 15 years (Figure 5).
+In the year to date, influenza notifications and hospitalisations were higher than the previous fiveyear average, while the number of deaths was lower (Table 1).
+Just over a third of notifications were in those aged less than 15 years (Figure 5).